Mill Creek Ravine: History

 The creek's name is derived from a flour mill that was established by William Bird in 1878 near where the creek flows into the North Saskatchewan River.

 The ravine was once home to part of the Edmonton, Yukon & Pacific Railway line.
 The line ran from the Canadian Pacific line (the Calgary & Edmonton Railway) at about 67 Avenue, across 99 Street and down into Mill Creek ravine.
 The rail-line went down through the ravine and across the Low Level Bridge, built in 1900.
 The railway carried passengers and also served ravine industries -- a brickyard, a coal mine and two meat packing plants.
 Gainer's meat packing plant, a large scale meat packing facility, was once located on the western edge of the ravine at 79 Avenue.In 1954 most of the railway through the ravine was abandoned, with only the section serving Gainer's, running from 79 Avenue to the CPR line, remaining in use.
 This section as well was abandoned, by 1980.

-In the early 1980s the City of Edmonton converted the railway right of way between 67 Avenue to the river into a paved bicycle path, later designated a multi-use trail.
+In the early 1980s, Edmonton converted the railway right of way between 67 Avenue to the river into a paved bicycle path, later designated a multi-use trail.
 Four of the original wooden railway trestles were used by the path.
 The largest of these, the Mill Creek Trestle at 76 Avenue, was recognized as a Municipal Historic Resource in 2004 and still stands.
 The three shorter trestles were extensively rehabilitated in 2017–18, with the shortest one being completely replaced.
 Concrete abutments were added, concrete footings were placed under wooden pilings, all mid-stream pilings were replaced with trusses, and the bridge decks were widened.
 The original wood from the trestles was reused where possible.
 In 1988 the Edmonton Historical Board erected a plaque in Mill Creek Park commemorating the railway.

 Local residents and nature enthusiasts fought successfully to prevent the city from installing a freeway through the ravine in the 1960s and 1970s.

 The city has begun public consultations on re-establishing the natural, surface flow ("daylighting") the downstream reach of Mill Creek, north of 88th Avenue.

 The Mill Creek Outdoor Swimming Pool, located in the ravine at 8200 - 95A Street, is a popular summertime destination.
 Other nearby attractions include the Argyll Velodrome and BMX course and the Muttart Conservatory.